Union Monuments at Gettysburg > Massachusetts

 “Battery C”

 The monument to the 3rd Massachusetts Battery is south of Gettysburg on the northeast corner of the intersection of Wheatfield Road and Crawford Avenue.
 (Crawford Ave. & J. Weickert Farm tour map) The State of Massachusetts dedicated the monument in 1885.
-A marker on Wright Avenue shows the battery’s position on July 3 (Howe & Wright Avenues tour map).

-Lieutenant Aaron Francis Walcott commanded the 3rd Massachusetts Battery at the Battle of Gettysburg.
-It brought 124 men to the field.
-The battery was attached to the Artillery Brigade of the Fifth Army Corps.
+Lieutenant Aaron Francis Walcott, a Boston clerk, commanded the 3rd Massachusetts Battery at the Battle of Gettysburg.
+It brought 124 men to the field, arriving at about Noon on July 2.

 Main monument on Weickert Farm